 The last step is passport control.
 Keep your passport ready to help things move faster.

-Once you've passed passport control, you can take a seat in the waiting area of the Eurostar Lounge, depending on the ticket that you have.
+Once you have passed passport control, you can take a seat in the waiting area of the Eurostar Lounge, depending on the ticket that you have.
 As soon as your train is ready, it will be announced that you can board the train.